cpressey/Nested-Modal-Transducers/README.md

 more detail.

-Our emphasis has been on how to construct transducers hierarchically; a lot of existing work on transducers emphasizes hooking the output of one transducer to the input of another (e.g. [Data.Machine][]), which figures not at all into this work.
+Our emphasis has been on how to construct transducers hierarchically; much existing work on transducers emphasizes hooking the output of one transducer to the input of another (examples include Edward Kmett's [Data.Machine][]), but this style of composition figures not at all into the current work.

 In a sense we have given a kind of design pattern for writing functions with the type `S × I → S × [O]`.
 We touched on `[S] × I → S × [O]`